Skip to main content

 By default, your app will choose the latest version of a particular dependency if multiple versions are transitively specified due to your app's explicit dependencies.
 If you wish to use a version of a dependency like OkHttp that is lower than what Embrace uses, you can follow the instructions here.

 Note that Embrace does not support versions of dependencies lower than what has been specified, so doing this kind of override may lead to unspecified behaviors.
-Only do this if it cannot be avoided and thoroughly test that it does not conflict with Embrace or any other SDKs that may also dependent on it.
+Only do this if it cannot be avoided and thoroughly test that it does not conflict with Embrace or any other SDKs that depend on it.

 Users